MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 Optionally, consider configuring the following:

 -   Custom templates if the default rights policy templates are not sufficient for your organization.
 You can do this step now, or later.
-For more information, see [Configuring and managing templates in the Azure Information Protection policy](../deploy-use/configure-policy-templates.md).
+For more information, see [Configuring and managing templates for Azure Information Protection](../deploy-use/configure-policy-templates.md).

 -   Usage logging so that you can monitor how your organization is using Rights Management.
 You can do this step now, or later.
 For more information, see [Logging and analyzing usage of the Azure Rights Management service](../deploy-use/log-analyze-usage.md).